vantuyls/spreadsheet-ecology-lesson/00-intro.md

 - How many people have used spreadsheets in their research?
 - What kind of operations do you do in spreadsheets?
 - Which ones do you think spreadsheets are good for?
+- How many people are using or think they'll be expected to use analytical software in their research (e.g. R, SAS, Matlab)?

 Spreadsheets encompass a lot of the things we need to be able to do as researchers.
 We can use them for: